-Relying on the grid for testing creates avoidable issues that often result in delayed commissioning.
+Relying on the grid for testing creates avoidable issues that often result in delayed solar commissioning.
 These delays negatively impact your return on investment.

 ComRent deploys a microgrid renewable energy solution that is simple, convenient and on-demand, validating the inverter functionality and ensuring each commissioned solution meeting specification.